 The Zonis Fellowship

-The Zonis Fellowship provides $25,000 in tuition per year for two years to an international student from an emerging economy, demonstrating outstanding leadership, academic, and extracurricular achievements.
+The Zonis Fellowship is awarded to an international student from an emerging economy, demonstrating outstanding leadership, academic, and extracurricular achievements.

 Corporate fellowships, in addition to offering financial assistance, are structured to foster long-term career mentoring relationships with corporate executives.
 Decisions on corporate fellowships may be made in collaboration with sponsors.
 All fellowships are renewable for two years.